lucidrains/isab-pytorch/README.md

 A concise implementation of (Induced) Set Attention Block, from the Set Transformers paper.
 It proposes to reduce attention from O(n²) to O(mn), where m is the number of inducing points (learned queries).

+Update: Interesting enough, <a href="https://arxiv.org/abs/2212.11972">a new paper</a> has used the ISAB block successfully, in the domain of denoising diffusion for efficient generation of images and video.

 ## Install

 ```bash